devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

 To solve this you could start your own JWT service in your dev environment and run against that.
 However, we eventually want to run our test with GitHub Actions and so that strategy will be difficult.

 A different option is to mock out the JWT service.
 That way the we are only testing the frontend.
 This will make the tests more stable and even make they run faster, but it has the disadvantage of insulating us from bugs that might get introduced when the protocol between the front and backend changes.
-Still this seems like the right option.
+Still, this seems like the right option.
 So let's look at converting the test we just created over to using a mocked out service.

 ## Mocking JWT Pizza Service

-First we need to figure out what endpoints the test will make.
-To accomplish this, we can use the Playwright Trace Viewer and then mock out each request it makes.
+First we need to figure out which endpoints the test uses.
+To accomplish this, we can use the Playwright Trace Viewer.
 This will show us all of the network requests that were made at each step of the test.
 We can then use the Playwright `route` method to create mocks for each network request.

 ### Recording endpoint requests